-English Films in India have gained immense popularity in last few years.
+English films in India in India have gained immense popularity in last few years.
 These movies are mostly co-productions between Hollywood production houses and Indian producers.
-But the recent acceptances of such films by the audiences in the urban areas have motivated many Indian producers to make English Films in India.
+But the recent acceptances of such films by the audiences in the urban areas have motivated many Indian producers to make English films in India.
 With the increasing demand of such films, more movies in English language

-In 1953, Merchant Ivory Productions, created the first English language film in India, The Householder, starring Shashi Kapoor
+In 1953, Merchant Ivory Productions, created the first English language film in India, `The Householder`, starring Shashi Kapoor

 in the lead.
 This film had a story instilled in the Indian culture

 English Films in India in 1980s